-The City of West Melbourne’s Hometown Heroes program honors residents who are actively serving in the U.S. Armed Forces or are veterans, as well as service members who died in the line of duty and are immediate family members of residents.
-From November 1 through November 21, 2021, the City will display Hometown Heroes street pole banners along West New Haven Avenue between Circle Drive and Interstate 95.
-The banners will include the honoree’s name, rank, branch of service, era of service, and photograph.
+The City of West Melbourne’s Hometown Heroes program honors residents who are actively serving in the U.S. Armed Forces or are veterans, as well as deceased veterans who were immediate family members of current residents, and who had close ties to West Melbourne in life.
+To celebrate Veterans Day, the City will display Hometown Heroes street pole banners along West New Haven Avenue between Circle Drive and Interstate 95.
+The banners will include the honoree’s name, branch of service, era of service, and photograph.

 To qualify for a banner, honorees must be either: